 In spite of the fact I am a former fundamentalist Christian and ex-pastor, my minister son and his family think I am headed for Hell.
 This is my response to him.
 I use the pen name of August Stine to protect my son.
-It can be googled if you need more information about me.

 Different Family Beliefs

 We pray to the same God every day

 For me, He is the Caring Creator;